hardaker/IETF-SAT/charter/satp-charter.md

 SATP will define common identifiers, message flows and payloads among the above three protocol modes.
 A common terminology will be defined in the architecture document.

-SATP will reuse existing IETF standards for various aspects of the protocol modes, including but not limited to secure channel establishment (TLS), payload formats (e.g., JSON, CBOR, ProtoBuf, etc.), digital signature and encryption (e.g., JOSE, COSE, etc.), digital certificates and tokens (e.g., PKIX, JWT, etc.), and others.
+SATP will reuse existing IETF standards for various aspects of the protocol modes, including but not limited to secure channel establishment (TLS), payload formats (e.g., JSON, CBOR, etc.), digital signature and encryption (e.g., JOSE, COSE, etc.), digital certificates and tokens (e.g., PKIX, JWT, etc.), and others.
 SATP may also reuse existing standards from other organizations (e.g., W3C with DIDs).

 Legal frameworks are outside of the scope of the SATP work.